To launch AT&T's Mobile Movement campaign, we created a dance floor that gives performers and visitors an interactive sound stage like no other.

-For South by Southwest, AT&T wanted to bring apps off phone screens and into their pop-up concert venue across the street from the Austin convention center.
-They wanted to create a mobile app experience that the crowds at South by Southwest could enjoy together, face to face.
+For South by Southwest, AT&T and Vice wanted to bring apps off phone screens and into their pop-up concert venue across the street from the Austin Convention Center.
+They also wanted to create a brand experience that would highlight the myriad ways in which mobile devices enable Millennials’ creativity.
+The collaborators reached out to Patten Studio to create an offline app experience that the crowds at SXSW could enjoy face to face.

 The Big Keezy’s simple interface and life-sized scale encouraged enthusiastic participation and spontaneous collaboration at South by Southwest.
-In addition to the social sharing during the event, videos of stars performing on Big Keezy became a part of AT&Ts Mobile Movement campaign.
+In addition to social sharing during the event, videos of stars performing on Big Keezy became a part of AT&T’s Mobile Movement campaign.